 IPTV OTT Encoding & Streaming

-Secure Reliable Transport (SRT) is an open source video transport protocol
+Secure Reliable Transport (SRT) is an open source video transport protocol developed

-developed originally by Haivision.
-It works on UDP but provides reliable
+originally by Haivision.
+It works on UDP but provides reliable transmission similar to TCP,

-transmission similar to TCP, by utilising similar methods for connection,
+by utilizing similar methods for connection, sequence numbers, acknowledgements and

-sequence numbers, acknowledgements and re-transmission of lost packets.
-SRT
+re-transmission of lost packets.

-Stream from SRT Source
+Stream from SRT Source (Caller Mode vs Listener Mode)

 To stream from an SRT source, select srt as the source type and enter the SRT URL in